Smooth Embeddings

 The three examples isolate three logically independent obstructions.
 The cusped curve

-immersion and injective, failing only because its image folds back to touch itself, so the
+immersion and is injective.
+It fails only because its image folds back to touch itself, so the

 domain topology and the subspace topology disagree at the crossing.
 The dense torus line is an